History of Rangers in Western Australia

 The transition from our early days as a new colony through to today’s modern Australian society, saw a rapid rise in the number of dogs and the need for animal control and welfare laws.

-The first modern day Rangers were authorised about 1972.
-They had no training, no uniforms or even a job description but in time started to become organised.
-A small number formed an association in 1978 known as the “Municipal Law Enforcement Officers Association Inc” and through this fledgling group started to raise the profile and reputation of Local Government Rangers.
+The first modern day Rangers were authorized in around 1972.
+They had no training, no uniforms or even job descriptions but in time started to become organised.
+A small number formed an association in 1978 known as the “Municipal Law Enforcement Officers Association Inc” (MLEOA), and through this fledgling group started to raise the profile and reputation of Local Government Rangers.

 Changing Direction